 Van life certainly has taken some getting used to.
 For example, earlier this week while brushing my teeth in a State Park bathroom, I glanced down to see what appeared to be a sink full of underwear.
-And that was the moment I decided to stick to brushing my teeth in the van, which brings me to my list of essentials — the things I can’t live without:
+And that was the moment I decided to stick to brushing my teeth in the van, which brings me to my list of van essentials.
+Here are the things I can’t live without:

 At just around a hundred bucks for the sink and faucet combo, it’s hard to beat having the convenience of running water.
 And I’m proud to say that I dropped that bad boy into the cabinet all by myself.
 Yay, me!
 (So what if I’m known by name at Lowes and Home Depot?)
 And after adding some plumber’s tape, a few adaptors, a foot pump, and a drain, it was an instant underwear-free zone.